 Photo by: Flickr/Erik Daniel Drost

 If a viewing of the movie, A Christmas Story, is a holiday tradition in your household, then Cleveland has a treat waiting for you.
 You can actually visit Ralphie Parker’s dysfunctional and fun household.
 The home used for the movie’s exterior shots is open to visitors and the photo opportunities abound!
 Your family can try on aviator hats and pink bunny suits and gather around leg lamps for that wacky Christmas card picture.
-Visitors are treated to a short tour before they’re encouraged to add creative shots to their photo albums while exploring A Christmas Story House and Museum.
-A small museum across the street offers a peek at memorabilia connected to the movie and an opportunity to pick up some fun and funky souvenirs.

 Look for the best prices on Family Friendly Hotels in Ohio